hackertarget/nmap-nse-scripts/README.md

 hostmap-hackertarget.nse
 ----
 Similar to the hostmap-robtex.nse this script will attempt to identify hosts sharing the IP address that is being scanned.
-The hosts are found using the [Reverse IP Lookup API](https://hackertarget.com/reverse-ip-lookup/ "Reverse IP Lookup") that utilises DNS records from the [Scans.IO](https://scans.io) project.
+The hosts are found using the [Reverse IP Lookup API](https://hackertarget.com/reverse-ip-lookup/ "Reverse IP Lookup") that utilises DNS records from the [Scans.IO](https://scans.io) project, Certificate Transparency and other Data Sources.

 About HackerTarget Pty Ltd
 ----